ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~
 {: #fig-cbor-serial4 title="CBOR serialisation." artwork-align="center"}

-The diagnostic notation, shows that with positive and negative deltas, they can
-be coded on a single byte.
+The diagnostic representation shows how this approach affects the delta values:

 ~~~
 Deltas in entry part: